DJ-Dingo/pibooth-oled-display/README.rst

 If you add an images with the same name and File extension(s) as some of the default images, only the user images will be showing.

 **When adding new Logo, you need to restart Pibooth to load it into the logo database.
-If you delete a user logo that is still in the configuration a default PiBooth Logo will be showing on the display**
+If you delete a user logo that is still in the configuration a default Pibooth Logo will be showing on the display**

 ----------------------------------------------------